NVIDIA/aistore/etl/README.md

    * [MD5 ETL YAML](https://raw.githubusercontent.com/NVIDIA/ais-etl/master/transformers/md5/pod.yaml)

-4. **Transform** the object via custom ETL - the "transformation" in this case boils down to computing the object's MD5.
+4. **Transform** the object on the fly via custom ETL - the "transformation" in this case boils down to computing the object's MD5.

 5. **Compare** the output with locally computed MD5.